rgowrishankar/MustacheTemplate/README.md

 ### Lock Cluster Updates

 Prevents the controller from updating resources on the cluster.
-If this is the first time creating the `kapitan-config` ConfigMap, you must delete the running controller pods so the deployment can mount the ConfigMap as a volume.
-If the `kapitan-config` ConfigMap already exists, just add the pair `lock-cluster: true`.
+If this is the first time creating the `razeedeploy-config` ConfigMap, you must delete the running controller pods so the deployment can mount the ConfigMap as a volume.
+If the `razeedeploy-config` ConfigMap already exists, just add the pair `lock-cluster: true`.

 1. `export CONTROLLER_NAME=mustachetemplate-controller && export CONTROLLER_NAMESPACE=razee`
-1. `kubectl create cm kapitan-config -n $CONTROLLER_NAMESPACE --from-literal=lock-cluster=true`
+1. `kubectl create cm razeedeploy-config -n $CONTROLLER_NAMESPACE --from-literal=lock-cluster=true`
 1. `kubectl delete pods -n $CONTROLLER_NAMESPACE $(kubectl get pods -n $CONTROLLER_NAMESPACE
  | grep $CONTROLLER_NAME | awk '{print $1}' | paste -s -d ',' -)`